 The Biomaging Cell and Tissue Core Facility of the Institut Curie (PICT-IBiSA) gathers highly sophisticated equipments and up to date technologies in advanced microscopy.
-Its main aim is to provide research groups from inside and outside the Institut Curie with a workflow of state to the art imaging approaches to study at different scales and with complementary methods molecules, organelles, cells, whole organisms and tissues in normal and pathological states.
+Its main aim is to provide research groups with a workflow of state to the art imaging approaches to study at different scales and with complementary methods molecules, organelles, cells, whole organisms and tissues in normal and pathological states.

 - UMR 144, C. Burg Building

 - UMR 3664, Pavillon Pasteur

 - U 934 / UMR 3215, Developmental biology and cancer building